 Knowledge of Programming Languages

 Mastery of programming languages such as Java or Kotlin is necessary for Android development.
-Java has been the traditional choice for Android, but Kotlin is now the recommended language for its more modern syntax and ease of use.
+Java has been the traditional language for Android, while Kotlin is now recommended due to features like null safety, concise syntax, and full support from Google.
 Proficiency in these languages ensures that the app’s code is efficient and effective.

 Development Tools and SDKs

 Access to development tools, such as the Android Software Development Kit (SDK), is vital for building Android apps.
-The SDK includes libraries, testing tools, and emulators to simulate Android devices, ensuring the app works seamlessly across different Android devices.
+The SDK provides tools like layout inspectors, build tools, and device emulators to help test the app across various Android versions and screen sizes.

 Device or Emulator for Testing